-Your emotions can be expressions of joy and wonder, but they can also be damaging to your health and happiness if left unchecked.
+Your emotions can be expressions of joy and wonder, but they can also damage your health and happiness if left unchecked.
 Emotional health tends to come with a lot of questions.
 Questions like, why are they so difficult to control?
 How can I manage them?
 What is emotional health?
 Let’s tackle the big ones now!

 Q. What is the Difference Between Emotional and Mental Health?

 A. Emotional health is essentially having control over your emotions, as well as your behavior.
-Someone with strong emotional health is resilient when faced with difficulty, and they are capable of building lasting, strong and healthy relationships.
+Someone with vital emotional health is resilient when faced with difficulty, and they are capable of building lasting, strong, and healthy relationships.